sunmeat/GitBashHelloWorld/README.md

 # git-bash-repository-example
-My first Git Bash Hello World repository.
+My sandbox Git Bash Hello World repository.
 This is an example repository for the Git tutoial.
 This repository is built step by step.